• Skip to primary navigation

 Notes

-• Prepare the bean salad and refrigerate so the dressing and salad ingredients marinate, enhancing the flavors.
+• Prepare and refrigerate the bean salad so the dressing and salad ingredients marinate, enhancing the flavors.

 • Rinse the beans in a colander and shake off excess water before adding them to the salad bowl.